sandroid1/node-bandwidth-example/README.md

 For Chaos conference run this command again with another number to it to the conference (first member is owner)

-Fo Sip app open home page in browser first (http://<domain>)  and follow instructions on it
+For Sip app open home page in browser first (http://domain)  and follow instructions on it

 ### Deploy on heroku